Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 I did use here my janky prototyping board but it would be easier for you to [directly order the custom PCB](/PCB).

 Final words: soldering/desoldering these sensors with fragile front acrylic window is a bit stressful.
 I recommend covering the window with heat resistant tape and working fast with a fine tip soldering iron.
 Do one side, let cool down, then do the other side.
-In case of failure, let the sensor cool down before coming back to it.
+In case of failure, let the sensor cool down before coming back to reflow.
 No need for low temperature solder, just be precise and fast.
-I also recommend to push hard with the finger when soldering to ensure optical that plane is parallel to the PCB and drain as much heat as possible by thermal conduction.
+I also recommend to push hard with the finger when soldering to ensure that optical plane is parallel to the PCB and drain as much heat as possible by thermal conduction.

 ## Acknowledgments